-The educational model of the programme, based upon project-based education and student-centred learning, is suitable for this programme.
+The educational model of the programme, based upon the combination of theoretical knowledge and practical design and application, is suitable for this programme.
 The teaching methods are sufficiently diverse and are adequate means to convey knowledge and skills in the programme domain.

-The student guidance in the programme, as provided by study advisors, staff mentors and student mentors, is effective.
+The student guidance in the programme, as provided by study advisors, programme mentors and supervisors, is effective.
 Interaction between staff and students is informal.
-The student-to-staff ratio is favourable.
-The single point of contact for information about modules is working well for students.
-As the student drop-out rates of the programme are less favourable, the panel advises programme management to take steps to improve these figures.
+As the student drop-out rates/student success rates of the programme are less favourable, the panel advises programme management to take steps to improve these figures.